logo

 In addition to traits included in BW, farmers can access Breeding Values for a range of TOP traits (Conformation and Udder traits) as well as gestation length and calving difficulty in order to select bulls best suited to their herd.

-Breeding value trait definitions
+Breeding Value trait definitions

 The ten traits in BW are categorised as either Production efficiency traits or Robustness traits.